Where home decor & fashion meet

 Shake your rug out before vacuuming to loosen any dirt or debris.
 Slowly vacuum your rug in the direction of the pile with an upholstery attachment, row by row.
 For longer pile rugs, do not use the vacuums beater bar or power head as this could cause damage to both your area rug and vacuum.
 Avoid vacuuming hand-knotted fringes and ensure that you are vacuuming higher traffic areas more frequently to extend the life of your rug.

 Take special care when vacuuming your hand-made rugs.
 They should be vacuumed regularly to remove dirt, lift fibers and keep it looking new.
 If you use a brush attachment, set it on high so as not to damage the fibers.
 Soak up spills immediately with a paper towel and use only water to clean stains.
 Do not use harsh chemicals.
 Send your hand-made rug to a professional for deep-cleaning.

 Hard Surfaces like Boot Trays, Anti-Fatigue Mats and can be cleaned by simply wiping clean with a damp cloth.
 Use a mild detergent for heavier spills.
 Soft surface mats like utility mats or fashion prints with Gel Latex backing are machine washable.
 Wash on a gentle cycle with warm water and then hang the mat to dry.
 All mats with woven backings should be cared for as rugs.

 Patio rugs are very easy to clean.
 Simply shake out or rinse clean with a garden hose.
 Being outdoor rugs, they are constructed to withstand the outdoors and are therefore made with water and mold resistant materials.
 Hang to dry.

-Now that you’re prepped, look through our catalogues and find a rug that speaks to you.
+Find a rug that speaks to you.